abemscac/pies-doc/docs/react/reactivity.md

 ### The First Render (Initialization)

-In the first render, React initializes the component according to the following logic:
+In the first render, React initializes the component according to the following steps:

 1. Runs `const [count, setCount] = useState(0)` to make `count` and `setCount()` available.
 2. Runs `const countPlusFive = count + 5`; since the initial value of `count` is `0`, all of the occurrences of `count` will be replaced by `0`, so `countPlusFive` will evaluate to `0 + 5`.
 3. Runs `const increment = () => { ... }`; since the initial value of `count` is `0`, all of the occurrences of `count` will be replaced by `0`, so `setCount(count + 1)` will evaluate to `setCount(0 + 1)`.
-This means when `increment()` is called, the value of `count` will be updated to `0 + 1`, which means `1`.
+This means when `increment()` is called, the value of `count` will be updated to `0 + 1`, which is `1`.
 4. Binds all necessary values to the JSX elements in the return section while rendering all child components, and do the return.

-#### The Second Render (The First Re-Render)
+### The Second Render (The First Re-Render)

-After the "Increment" button is clicked for once, the value of `count` will be updated from `0` to `1`; since `count` is a state, this change will cause the component to re-render.
-After `count` has been updated, React re-renders the component by re-running every single piece of code in the component from top to bottom:
+After the "Increment" button is clicked once, the value of `count` will be updated from `0` to `1`.
+Since `count` is a reactive value, this change will cause the component to re-render.
+Thus, React re-renders the component by re-running every single piece of code in the component from top to bottom:

-1. Runs `const [count, setCount] = useState(0)`; however, thanks to how `useState()` works internally, `count` and `setCount()` will **not** be redefined; they still point to the same variables in the previous render.
+1. Runs `const [count, setCount] = useState(0)`.
+However, thanks to how `useState()` works internally, `count` and `setCount()` will **not** be redefined; they will still point to the same variables as in the previous render.
-  - The value of a state may change between renders, but `setState()` will not — it'll always points to the same function!
 2. Runs `const countPlusFive = count + 5`.
-  - Since `countPlusFive` is a local variable, React will redefine it during re-render.
+    - Since `countPlusFive` is a normal value, React will redefine it during re-render.
-  - Since the value of `count` has been changed from `0` to `1`, `count + 5` will evaluate to `1 + 5` in this render.
+    - The value of `count` has been updated from `0` to `1`, so `count + 5` will evaluate to `1 + 5` in this render.
 3. Runs `const increment = () => { ... }`.
-  - Since `increment()` is a local variable, React will redefine it during re-render.
+    - Since `increment()` is a normal value, React will redefine it during re-render.
-  - Since the value of `count` has been changed from `0` to `1`, `setCount(count + 1)` will evaluate to `setCount(1 + 1)`.
+    - The value of `count` has been updated from `0` to `1`, so `setCount(count + 1)` will evaluate to `setCount(1 + 1)`.
 This means when `increment()` is called, the value of `count` will be updated to `1 + 1`, which is `2`.
-4. Binds all necessary values to the JSX elements in the return section while re-rendering all child components, and do the return.
+4. Binds all necessary values to the JSX elements in the return section while re-rendering all children, and do the return.

 Any subsequent render will just follow the same rule as the the first re-render, with no exception.

-As you can see, the first render and re-render are actually not that different from each other; they both follow the same rule — runs the code in a component from top to bottom. **The definitions of everything are still the same in each render; the only difference is the value of reactive variables**.
+As you can see, render and re-render are actually not that different from each other; they both follow the same rule — runs the code in a component from top to bottom.
+Therefore, in each render, **the definitions of everything are still the same as in the previous render; the only difference is the value of reactive variables**.
 Please keep in mind that:

 - Reactive values will never change within the same render.
-In other words, **in each render, reactive values are actually constants**.
+In other words, **reactive values can actually be seen as constants in each render**; they only change in the next render.
-- **By default, all non-reference variables get redefined during re-render**.
-You can prevent this from happening by using memoization hooks like [`useMemo()`](./optimization-functions#usememo) and [`useCallback()`](./optimization-functions#usecallback).
+- **By default, all normal values get redefined during re-render**.
+You can prevent this from happening by using memoization functions like [`useMemo()`](./optimization-functions#usememo) and [`useCallback()`](./optimization-functions#usecallback).

-:::warn
+:::caution

-Since local variable gets redefined during re-render, we need to be careful when dealing with them.
+Since normal values are redefined during re-render, we need to be careful when dealing with them.

-1. If there's a JSX element (or child component) in a local variable, they will do a full reload instead of re-render (unmount and mount again).
+- When a component re-renders, if a normal value contains any JSX element or component, it will do a full reload (unmount and mount again) instead of a re-render.
 For example:

   ```tsx showLineNumbers
   import React from 'react'